Danville crushes Centerburg

-Danville dismissed Centerburg by a 52-22 count during this Ohio football game on Oct.
+Danville dismissed Centerburg by a 52-22 count in Ohio high school football on Oct.
 6.

+Danville thundered in front of Centerburg 22-0 to begin the second quarter.

 The Blue Devils fought to a 38-8 halftime margin at the Trojans’ expense.